sanjayaksaxena/wink-composer/README.md

 [<img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >](http://winkjs.org/)

 We are excited to begin our Generative AI journey, introducing a robust framework that delivers real-time actionable insights from streaming data through contextual ontologies and LLM-driven reasoning.
-Keep an eye out as WinkComposer takes shape over the coming weeks.
+Keep an eye out as winkComposer unfolds over time.

 ## What is wink-composer?